xgp/sql2java/README.md

 This is a fork of an abandoned project on SourceForge by the same name <http://sql2java.sourceforge.net/>.
 It is heavily modified from the original version.
 I started using this around 2005 as a quick & dirty way to generate Java beans and data access managers from a SQL database.
 I still use it, as I have found many ORM tools like Hibernate to be unweildy and more trouble than they're worth.

 This differs from the original project in the following ways:
 - Build uses Maven.
-Packaged as a Maven plugin.
+Packaged as a Maven plugin. sql2java-maven-plugin and sql2java-lib are in Maven Central.
 - New Maven plugin (sqlfile) for sourcing a SQL DDL before generation.
 - sql2java-lib runtime library is now a mandatory dependency.
 - No more web widgets or factories.
 Just beans and managers.